Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 Needless to say, the iOS experience is highly stable but not at all customizable. iPhones all have the same streamlined design, and while this design is arguably the best one for a phone, a certain degree of customization is always welcome, and it’s an area where iOS is sorely lacking.

 As you can see, iOS and Android are two contrasting extremes in this regard.
-Apple adheres to an “if it is not broken, don’t fix it” philosophy and delivers a clean, homogenous experience on all devices, whereas Android’s open-source nature allows users and programmers an unprecedented degree of freedom.
+Apple adheres to an “if it is not broken, don’t fix it” philosophy and delivers a clean, homogenous experience on all devices.
+In contrast, Android’s open-source nature allows users and programmers an unprecedented degree of freedom.
 With that said, Android wins this round, but whether this sort of customizability matters is entirely up to the user.

 There isn’t much to say in this regard, and it is fairly obvious from the get-go who the winner will be.
 Everyone knows that Apple devices are expensive, period.
 This goes not only for iPhones, but for everything else, too: MacBooks, iMacs, Apple Watches, and virtually every accessory you can name.
 The only way to get an affordable iPhone that is not the iPhone SE is to get an older-generation model, potentially even getting one second-hand.
 Even then, they are bound to be quite pricey due to how long iPhones are kept up-to-date.